This is the most comprehensive NetSuite pricing & licensing guide on the planet.

 I'm going to show you everything you need to know to secure an amazing NetSuite license contract and quite possibly save you tens of thousands of dollars.

-In short: if you want a single online resource to help you during your NetSuite ERP evaluation this should be the one to bookmark for future reference.
+In short: if you want a single online resource to help you answer all your NetSuite pricing related questions this should be the one to bookmark for future reference.

 It has been said that, "You don't get what you deserve, you get what you negotiate" and licensing NetSuite is no exception!

 As one of North America's leading 5-Star NetSuite Solution Provider its not uncommon to get loads of NetSuite pricing related questions each month.

 For example, our readers will send comments and emails requesting the following information:

 - How much does NetSuite costs small business users?

 - Where can I find a 2019 NetSuite price list, do they publish this?